CougPhenomics/ImagingPAMProcessing/README.md

 ...
 ```

 The contents of `diy_data/genotype_map.csv` should have 3 column headers EXACTLY as specified in the example file.
 If you are following the methods in our manuscript then you will have the numbers 0 through 8 as your roi numbers (for a 3x3 grid of plants).
-Make sure to identify your own genotypes for each plant in the last column:
+Make sure to identify your own genotypes for each plant in the last column.
+You **MUST** have one treatment called `control` and one genotype called `wt`.

 ```
 treatment, sampleid, roi, gtype